B-6100 Face-to-Face and Telephone Interviews

-An individual or authorized representative must furnish verification needed to make an eligibility decision.
-For applications, the initial written request for verification must be initiated within 30 calendar days from the date the application is received by the Texas Health and Human Services Commission (HHSC).
+For applications, initiate the written request for verification within 30 calendar days from the date the application is received by the Texas Health and Human Services Commission (HHSC).

 Delay in Certification

-Delay in certification procedures may be necessary if the applicant or the authorized representative is attempting to obtain the information but cannot meet the deadline.
-For specific delay information, follow the guidelines in Section R-3100, Establish Processing Deadlines, and in Section B-6420.
+Delay in certification procedures may be necessary if the applicant or the AR is attempting to obtain the information but cannot meet the deadline.

-A person or authorized representative must furnish verification needed to make an eligibility redetermination decision.
+A recipient or the recipient’s AR must provide all information and verification needed to make an eligibility redetermination decision.

-Do not send a second request for missing information for redeterminations.
+Do not send a second request for previously requested information for redeterminations.